-Below 70

-W Withdrew 0

-(no grade points calculated)

-WF Withdrew Failing 0

-(Computed as failure)

-1 Incomplete (Incomplete work 0

-must be completed in the

-ADN Program before

-registering for the next

-semester.
-The "I" grade is

-compute as an "F" until the

-course requirements are met

-to the instructor's satisfaction.)

-AU Audit 0

-(Must be declared during drop/

-add period.
-Forms to request

-grade of AU are in

-Records Office)

-CP Credit by Proficiency 0

-TC Transfer Credit 0
+reia ilea ana ge neral education courses (77-84).
+D 70-79 Failing in the ADN Program.
+(NUR courses) 1 D 70-76 Failing related/general education courses, results in exiting ADN program 1 F Below 70 Failure 0 W Withdrew (no grade points calculated) 0 WF Withdrew Failing (Computed as failure) 0 I Incomplete (Incomplete work must be completed in the ADN Program before registering for the next semester.
+The "I" grade is computed as an "F" until the course requirements are met to the instructor's satisfaction.)
+0 AU Audit Program Director and Assistant Vice President approval is required.
+(Must be declared during drop/ add period.
+Forms to request grade of AU are in Records Office) 0 СР Credit by Proficiency 0 TC Transfer Credit 0

-Grading System-Allied Health Programs (Except Nursing)
+Grading System-Allied Health Programs (Radiography, Respiratory Therapy and Surgical Technology Only)

 The 4.00 grade point average system is used to calculate student grade averages.
-Please note that the grading system used with the NUR courses in the ADN Program is different from that stated for other academic programs
+Please note that the grading system used with the NUR courses in the ADN Program is different from that stated for Radiography, Respiratory Therapy and Surgical Technology programs.

-All Allied Health students must maintain at least "C" in each major course (Allied Health designated courses) each semester.
-Additionally each student must maintain a 2.0 overall GPA in all related and general education course work.
+All Allied Health students must maintain at least "C" in each major course (Allied Health designated courses) and all related and general education course work.
 Students failing to meet these requirements or receiving a failing grade in any course will be required to exit the program.

-(Grade Meaning Grade Points Per Credit Hour
+Grade rade Meaning Grade Per Cre

 Α 93-100 Excellent 4

 В 85-92 Good 3

 С 77-84 Average 2

-D 70-76 Passing Related and general education areas 1
+D 70-76 Failing related/general

+ec ducation courses, results in exiting program 1

-D 70-76 Failing in the Allied Health major courses 1
+D 70-76 Failing in RAD, RSP and SUR major courses results in exiting program 1

-F Below 70 Failure 0

-W Withdrew (no grade points calculated) 0

-WF Withdrew Failing (Computed as failure) 0